PROgram52bc/COS452_texture_model/README.md

 		-   `<transformation>/`\*: represents a transformatio.For
 			example, blur.
 			-   `__init__.py`: contains a `transform(img, level): img`
 				public function to transform a given image with the given `level`.
+The function should ensure that when `level` is 0, the image returned is identical to the image passed to it.

 	-   `analysis/`: contains code to calculate ranks based on different metrics